Chapter 7: Database Operations

 email VARCHAR(50)

-column serves as the primary key, uniquely identifying each record.
+);In this example, we create a table named users with four columns: id, name, age, and email.
+The id column serves as the primary key, uniquely identifying each record.

 - Querying Data